All Insights

 It can be hard to understand exactly what event production is, especially when there is also event planning and event management.
 Consider this analogy.
 A mom wants to throw her 9 year old a birthday party at a trampoline park.
 She decides on the party theme, sends out the invitations, orders the cake.
 She is the event planner.
 At the party, her husband and her sister hand out the treat bags, make sure each kid gets the type of pizza they want, and announce when it’s time to sing Happy Birthday.
 They are the event managers.
 The workers at the trampoline park are the event producers.
 They are in charge of having the logistics ready to go.
 They make sure the setup is conducive to the flow of the party, and they work behind the scenes to make sure there are no glitches.
 They lend their expertise to the party planner and managers so they don’t misstep by, say, letting the kids jump right after eating tons of cake or trying to sing when an announcement is about to be made on the PA system.
 The mom runs one birthday party a year- they run hundreds.
 They know birthday parties, and they make them run smoothly so everyone goes home happy.

-Unlike trampoline park parties though, most corporate and nonprofit events don’t come with their own built in event production team.
+Unlike trampoline park parties though, most corporate events and nonprofit events don’t come with their own built in event production team.
 That’s why it is essential for event planners to find a production company that they trust very early in the planning process.

 So what does event production look like on a larger, more modern scale?
 The process can be broken down into four parts.